“Underwear? They have underwear on their Christmas list?”

 We spent about $500 that night on a family we would never meet.
 It was more than we planned on spending, but we got so much joy from wrapping the presents and stowing them under the tree until they were delivered to the shelter.
 On Christmas day, I smiled to myself all morning, picturing a mom and her three kids experiencing a bit of holiday magic amidst a tough life.

-Involving The Kids In Giving
+Involving The Kids in Holiday Giving

 Since that year, my family has “adopted” a family in need every holiday season.
 We work with local organizations — first the homeless shelter, then a community action-type program.
 The programs identify families in need, compile wish lists, and deliver the gifts.
 We just get to play Santa.

-As soon as my daughter was old enough to begin understanding the concept of gift-giving, we incorporated her into the tradition, which has become a family favorite.
+As soon as my daughter was old enough to begin understanding the concept of holiday giving, we incorporated her into the tradition, which has become a family favorite.
 To make the idea of giving to strangers more concrete, I try to choose a family that has children of similar ages to my daughter.
 That way she can use her experiences to select a gift that the kids will hopefully love.

 After years of doing this, my six-year-old doesn’t even question the tradition — although she often tries to get herself and the child we’re shopping for matching presents.
 As we’re shopping, we open up important conversations: we talk about how some families don’t have extra money to spend on toys or even clothes; we’re lucky to have plenty, so we help out when we can.